keepkey/python-keepkey/authenticator/AUTHENTICATOR.md

 If not already installed, install py2app with:

     $ pip install py2app

+Change to the pytthon-keepkey/authenticator directory:

+    $ cd authenticator

 The setup file was created from the command line: